 We think it is at least possible that those who embrace these post-modern ideas today will eventually recognize, once “their side” is firmly in charge, the malevolent ramifications that may rapidly descend on any society without an unchanging moral restraint.
 Many might be horrified at the end result, just as so many Venezuelans awoke to a totalitarian nightmare of their own choosing that began with their election of Hugo Chavez in February of 1999.

-The scripture says that “our battle is not against flesh and blood” – i.e. people, but against spiritual forces in high places.
+The scripture says that “our battle is not against flesh and blood” – i.e., people, but against spiritual forces in high places.
 (Ephesians 6:12) Every human being is flawed, and every one of us is capable of being deceived.
-Don’t hate your loved ones “on the other side,” or anyone, but pray for them, that they may find peace with God and receive life eternal, through their acknowledgement of the death, burial and resurrection of His Son, Jesus Christ.
+Don’t hate your loved ones “on the other side” or anyone, but pray for them that they may find peace with God and receive life eternal through their acknowledgment of the death, burial, and resurrection of His Son, Jesus Christ.
 The Apostle Paul said that God is not far from each one of us.
 (Acts 17:26-27) It’s not about one’s church or denomination and not about performing enough “good deeds” to earn God’s love and acceptance.
 Anyone who seeks the Lord will find Him.
-All one to do is to needs call upon Him.
+All one must do is believe and call upon Him.
 (Roman 10:9-13)

-We took a trip down memory lane and were amazed to read this article, “A Nation Divided Against Itself,” written after the election of 2004, which first appeared in the Winter 2005 Issue of the MCOI Journal, and compared our thoughts at that time to our thoughts today, in 2020.
-It is rather long, but well worth the read.Ω
+We took a trip down memory lane and were amazed to read this article, “A Nation Divided Against Itself,” written after the election of 2004, which first appeared in the Winter 2005 Issue of the MCOI Journal, and compared our thoughts at that time to our thoughts today, in 2022.
+The article may be rather long, it was originally in a print publication, but it is well worth the read.Ω